-According to a study conducted in 2013, yoga has shown commendable improvements in patients with schizophrenia, depression, even dementia and a number of other mental illnesses.
-It is also recommended to people who are going through conditions such as withdrawal symptoms, sleep disorders and migraine among several others.
+According to a study conducted in 2013, yoga has shown commendable improvements in patients with schizophrenia, depression, even dementia, and a number of other mental illnesses.
+It is also recommended to people who are going through conditions such as withdrawal symptoms, sleep disorders, and migraines among several others.

 Yoga for Athletes?

 However, it is said that athletes are more likely to reap the many benefits of yoga since their body is actively involved in the action and their mind is screaming for some rest.

 Sportsmen are mostly engaged in activities that require the utmost mental focus and physical strength which put a lot of strain on the body and the mind.